IceHe/lib/snips/books/designing-data-intensive-applications.md

 Limitations of Hash Table Index

-- The hash table must fit in memory, so if you have a very large number of keys, you’re out of luck.
+- The hash table must fit in memory, so if you have a very large number of keys, you're out of luck.
     - In principle, you could maintain a hash map on disk, but unfortunately it is difficult to make an on-disk hash map perform well.
     - It requires a lot of random access I/O, it is expensive to grow when it becomes full, and hash collisions require fiddly _( 要求高精度的/复杂的 )_ logic.
 - Range queries _( 范围查询 )_ are not efficient.